Please read below for answers to most all your questions!

 Absolutely.
 We will be serving beer and wine, and under our Rules page here are recommendations for a lot of issues.
 Remember, we will have police and security at this event.

 I want to sell some things, or get my own organization out there, do you sell booth space?

 Sorry everyone.
 Because of the crowds and show volume, please leave Fido at home this year.
 The Humane Society will have a viewing area for potential adoptions!

 That’s great!
 Anything else?

-The Houston Zombie Walk Downtown! is an outdoor event, and subject to issues like weather, politics, and government.
-If the walk could be cancelled due to a hurricane, rain, or a mandate from the city, (we are in a drought after all).
+The Houston Zombie Walk is an outdoor event, and subject to issues like weather, politics, and government.
+The walk could be cancelled due to a hurricane, rain, or a mandate from the city, (we are in a drought after all).
 Once you purchase a ticket donation, there are no refunds.
 We also reserve the right to disperse fundraising to charities of our choice.
 The Jones Plaza arena has a maximum occupancy of 3000 people.
-The Houston Zombie Walk Downtown! may have to enforce this occupancy, as the Fire Marshal will be watching.
+The Houston Zombie Walk may have to enforce this occupancy, as the Fire Marshal will be watching.

 Lyndcy Pierce Vinny Huckaba